An infinite class of quantum codes derived from duadic constacyclic codes

 A similar argument can be used to show that $S_0$ does not overlap either of $S_1$ and $S_2$.
 Thus $S_0,S_1$, and $S_2$ are disjoint.
 The condition $\gcd(n_2, 2^{2j-1}+1)=1$ implies that $|U_0|=1$ and $|U_1|=|U_2|=\frac{n_1}{2}$.
 Next we count the number of elements in the sets $S_1,S_2$, and $S_3$.
 The definition of $S_0$ implies $|S_0|=|T_0|$.
 Moreover,

 for each $1\le k \le 2$.
 Hence

 Therefore, $\Omega_a=\displaystyle\bigcup_{k=0}^{3}S_i$ modulo $tn_1n_2$.
-It only remains to show that $\mu_b(Z(s))=Z(s)$ for each $s\in S_0$.
+It only remains to show that $\mu_{-2}(Z(s))=Z(s)$ for each $s\in S_0$.
 Let $v=xn_2 \in S_0$ for some $x \in T_0$.
-Thus there exists a non-negative integer $\alpha$ such that $bx\equiv 4^\alpha x \pmod{tn_1}$.
-Multiplying all sides by $n_2$ implies that $bv\equiv bxn_2\equiv 4^\alpha x n_2\equiv 4^\alpha v \pmod{tn_1n_2}$.
-Thus $\mu_b(Z(v))=Z(v)$. \end{proof}
+Thus there exists a non-negative integer $\alpha$ such that $-2x\equiv 4^\alpha x \pmod{tn_1}$.
+Multiplying all sides by $n_2$ implies that $-2v\equiv -2xn_2\equiv 4^\alpha x n_2\equiv 4^\alpha v \pmod{tn_1n_2}$.
+Thus $\mu_{-2}(Z(v))=Z(v)$. $\square$\end{proof}

 We call the triple $(S_0,S_1,S_2)$ in the previous theorem the {\em extended splitting} of $(T_0,T_1,T_2)$ and $(U_0,U_1,U_2)$.
+Note also that the extended splitting is sensitive to the selection of each of the two smaller-length splittings, and exchanging them can result in a different extended splitting or no extended splitting at all.
 Next, we give a minimum distance upper bound for even-like duadic codes that are constructed using an extended splitting.

 \begin{theorem} Let $a\in\F_4^\ast$ with $\ord(a)=t$, and $(S_0,S_1,S_2)$ be the extended splitting of the length $n_1$ and $n_2$ splittings $(T_0,T_1,T_2)$ and $(U_0,U_1,U_2)$.
 Let $C_S$ and $C_U$ be even-like duadic $a$-constacyclic codes of lengths $n_1n_2$ and $n_2$ over $\F_4$ with the defining sets $ S_0\cup S_1$ and $ U_0\cup U_1$, respectively.
 If $C_U$ has a vector of weight $t$, then $C_S$ also has a vector of weight~$t$.